nestedvariables/Quiver-DED/README.md

 Command | Description | Usage
 ------------ | ------------- | ------------
-Content cell 1 | Content cell 2 | content cell 3
-Content column 1 | Content column 2 extra characters to take up space and see what this does when its really long even more characters to try to make it take 3 lines and make it really long | content column 3
+Content cell 1 | Content cell 2 | super long usage field to test stuffs Content column 1 | Content column 2 extra characters to take up space and see what this does when its really long even more characters to try to make it take 3 lines and make it really long | content column 3